cemalgnlts/cemalgnlts/README.md

 ### Hi there 👋

-My name is Cemal (@cemalgnlts), I am a 24 year old developer from Türkiye (🇹🇷).
-I mostly do Web Developement.
+My name is Cemal (@cemalgnlts), I'm 25 years old and I'm a front-end developer from Turkey.
+I love to build things, explore and tinker.

 <table align="center">
   <tr>